virajbdeshpande/AmpliconArchitect/README.md

 This pipeline greatly simplifies the process of selecting CNV seed regions to feed to AA.
 AmpliconSuite-pipeline can directly invoke AA if installed.
 As AmpliconSuite-pipeline uses our recommended best practices, and simplifies both upstream preparation and downstream interpretation of results, we highly recommend AmpliconSuite-pipeline be used.

-Due to a collaboration with the [GenePattern Notebook](https://genepattern-notebook.org/) team, AmpliconSuite-pipeline (and AA) can now be used from your web browser.
+In collaboration with the [GenePattern Notebook](https://genepattern-notebook.org/) team, AmpliconSuite-pipeline (and AA) can now be used from your web browser.
 No tool installation required.
-Visit https://beta.genepattern.org/ to register.
+Visit https://genepattern.ucsd.edu/ to register.
 After registering and signing-in, search for the "AmpliconSuite" module.

 ### Prerequisites
 1. License for Mosek optimization tool (free for academic use):